-Bangladesh Society’s activities, programs, achievements and successes are very limited considering its age.
-What’s next for this organization depends on the ability, quality, strategy and vision of its leadership.
-Since its inception, Bangladesh Society Inc. has mostly celebrated Ekushey February, Bangladesh Independence and Victory Day, arranged picnics and Iftar parties, organized few tax filing and legal aid events, offered discussion meetings, gave receptions, bought cemetery plots, distributed awards, carried banners, offered statements, etc. But it has never become an important organization for the Bangladeshi community living in New York.
+Bangladesh Society’s activities, programs, achievements, and successes are minimal considering its age.
+What’s next for this organization depends on the ability, quality, strategy, and vision of its leadership.
+Since its inception, Bangladesh Society Inc. has mostly celebrated Ekushey February, Bangladesh Independence, and Victory Day, arranged picnics and Iftar parties, organized several tax filing and legal aid events, offered discussion meetings, gave receptions, bought cemetery plots, distributed awards, carried banners, offered statements, etc. But it has never become an important organization for the Bangladeshi community living in New York.

-Bangladesh Society, Inc and Bangladesh Society Election Commission, however, both have missed the first and best opportunity to make the organization more visible to all via online.
-Both entities could have promoted their websites during this election by posting all information – candidate’s bio, campaign promises, mandates, election results, etc).
+Bangladesh Society, Inc and Bangladesh Society Election Commission, however, both have missed the first and best opportunity to make the organization more visible online.
+Both entities could have promoted their websites during this election by posting all information – candidate’s bio, campaign promises, mandates, election results, etc.).
 Even after three weeks of the election, no result has been available online (yet)!

-Bangladesh Society, Inc wants to provide English language class, offer computer training, make useful website for the Bangladeshi community in New York.
+Bangladesh Society, Inc wants to provide English language classes, offer computer training, make a useful website for the Bangladeshi community in New York.
 Great, but what about some training for elected officials themselves!
-Participating in some short management courses/seminars offered by American Management Association or NYC Small Business Services or other organizations may increase the effectiveness and understanding of elected officials.
+Participating in some short management courses/seminars offered by American Management Association or NYC Small Business Services, or other organizations may increase the effectiveness and understanding of elected officials.

 Bangladesh Society, Inc has attracted one class of Bangladeshis, but not most.
 As long as Bangladeshis are attracted and attached more to their tiny mini little local level regional organizations, Bangladesh Society will carry merely a sense of the aurora of ‘Bangladesh’ in its name.
 To appeal to the wider Bangladeshi community, the organization needs to think radically, establish instances, break the norms, follow other successful organizations, create a new path, and perhaps, forget being Bangladeshi for some time.